 She is confident that if a film is good, it will do well.

-"I am certain that 'Ugly' will grow through word-of-mouth," she added.
+"I am certain that 'Ugly' will grow through word of mouth," she added.

 "Ugly" features Rahul Bhatt, Ronit Roy, Girish Kulkarni, Siddhanth Kapoor and Tejaswini Kolhapure in key roles.

 Talking about her role in the film, Surveen, who started her career from the small screen, said: "My role is little grey and my character is that of a crazy girl.
 She is not a straight-faced woman.
 Every character is little bitchy and dark an this film.
-I am paying a C-grade item girl, who is very selfish and greedy.
+I am playing a C-grade item girl, who is very selfish and greedy.
 Hopefully, people will like it."